lilive/Freeplane-Bookmarks-add-on/README.md

 - Get a command prompt at the root of the sources folder
 - `gradle build` will create the file lib/bookmarks.jar

-Now you can open `bookmarks.mm` with Freeplane and package the addon with [Tools > Developer Tools > Package add-on for publication](https://freeplane.sourceforge.io/wiki/index.php/Add-ons_(Develop)).
+Now you can open `bookmarks.mm` with Freeplane and package the add-on with [Tools > Developer Tools > Package add-on for publication](https://freeplane.sourceforge.io/wiki/index.php/Add-ons_(Develop)).
 This will create the file `bookmarks-vx.x.x.addon.mm`.
 Open this file with Freeplane install the add-on.